 Court-Ordered Rehab: What is it?

 Court-ordered rehab is commonly considered and used as a valid alternative form of sentencing.
 Historically, addiction had been regarded as a moral failure and considered a criminal case.
-With the breakthroughs in science and medicine, studies have shown and proven that addiction and substance use disorder are public health issues.
+With recent breakthroughs in science and medicine, studies have shown and proven that addiction and substance use disorder are public health issues.
 Rehabilitation methods are used to treat people with addiction and substance abuse instead of incarceration.

 Prevalent crimes fueled by drugs and alcohol include domestic violence and property crimes, to name a few.
 Half of the inmates in jail and prison meet the criteria for addiction, with 60% testing positive for illegal drugs at the time of arrest and about 20% admitting to having committed their crime to acquire money for drugs.

-Court-Ordered Rehab: How does it work?
+Court-Ordered Rehab: How Does It Work?

 How a court-ordered rehab is carried out will be discussed here: